Being a semi-fan of ghost/supernatural stuff, I had to give this a try. Not to mention it was considered an old TVB series, right?

 - Gordon Lam as one of the guys.
 So funny to see him back in the old days.

 - Comedy.
 Okay, that was interesting that they added the comedy bit into the story though it was supposed to be a romantic one or so I thought.
 With Gordon and the others attempting to get rid of the ghost was really funny.

 - Possessed or psycho?
-It was interesting at how others thought he was suffering from multi-personality disorder.
-AND then it got me into thinking if he really encounter with a ghost OR was suffering from psychological problems.
-Still something to think about.
+It was interesting at how others thought he was suffering from multiple personality disorder.
+AND then it got me into thinking if he really encountered a ghost OR was suffering from psychological problems.
+Still, it was something to think about.

 Second Story: Smoking Prohibited (不准吸煙)